Kinney Management Services, LLC

 Telephone - Actual charges for telephone expense incurred from home will be allowed when incurred for business purposes.
 Telephone company bills with business calls identified must be submitted with appropriate receipts attached.

-Equipment / Installment cost for cellular phones will not be reimbursed.
+· Equipment costs for cellular phones will not be reimbursed.

-Hotel bill with telephone charges for business may be reported on the Travel and Subsistence report Form III
+· Hotel bill with telephone charges for business may be reported on the expense report.

-Home Phone - The actual cost of business call plus appropriated taxes.
+· Home Phone - The actual cost of business calls plus appropriated taxes.

 Tolls, Parking Fees - Tolls and Parking Fees (when a client does not provide parking) are reimbursable to you when used for a business purpose.